Top 10 things to do in Dublin (by train or tram)

 Skerries is a picturesque coastal town in North Country Dublin where you can have a coastal walk, fun on the beach, a great pint and a nice meal out.

 You can get to Skerries on an Irish Rail Commuter service — it’s about 30-35 minutes from Central Dublin.
 When you arrive at Skerries station, it’s a 10 minute walk to Skerries Mills, which are well worth checking out.
 Skerries Mills is a collection of two historic windmills and a watermill with associated mill pond, mill races and wetlands.
-You can take a tour of the complex, which also boasts a lovely cafe.
+You can take a tour of the complex, which also boasts a nice cafe.

 The town itself has some great pubs and restaurants — personal favourites include Stoop Your Head, a great place for fish and seafood.
 The Goat on The Boat is a fantastic place for a coffee.
 (Both are located in Skerries Harbour)